adityarajagopal/pytorch_training/README.md

 =======================
 Anaconda config file that can be used to setup a conda environment with all the required dependencies.
 The list of dependencies can be found in this file.

-main
+main_template.py
 ====
 Contains main function that can is used to call functions in the rest of the files

 param\_parser
 ==================
 Reads the config file present in the configs folder that holds the configuration and returns an object with all the parameters that were passed in.
-The config file to be used can be specified as `python3 main.py --config-file "name of config file"` when calling the function.
+The config file to be used can be specified as `python3 main_template.py --config-file "name of config file"` when calling the function.

 config.ini
 ==========